mjcaisse/cppnow-website/src/pages/about/faq.md

 #### What will I be doing as a volunteer?

+{% if site.current_year_online %}
+You will receive training on the software and systems that we use to broadcast online sessions.
+* You'll assist presenters with their Safety Sessions in which they will make a fallback recording of their presentation one week before their scheduled conference session.
+* You'll assist presenters with their live or pre-recorded delivery of their scheduled conference session.

+{% else %}

 We want you to have plenty of time to attend sessions and socialize with other attendees, but you’ll have some responsibilities which will include:
 * preparing for registration
     * touring the campus--you be giving tours to first-time attendees during registration